prodatakey/panamax/experiments/xdelta/readme.md

 Does doing a delta against an unrelated source layer have better win when the source layer is much larger than the target?

 The big benefit here would be that we can leverage layers already resident on a target node to create a binary delta for a layer that we _want_ on the node.
-This will be most beneficial if the service generating these diff packages has local high-speed connectivity to the source registry.
+This process will work best if the service generating these delta packages has local high-speed connectivity to the source registry.

 bzip2 gives us about 15-20:1 compression ratio for the couple images I tried it on.
 Docker registry uses gzip when handling layers but `docker save` and `docker load` do not.
 The hope is to be able to improve on this ratio by more than an order of magnitude in most cases.